Veeram (2016 film): Pre-production

 Pre-production underwent until early December 2015.
 Veeram is the fifth film in Jayaraj's Navarasa series, the story adapted from Macbeth will be set in North Malabar and Jayaraj also takes inspiration from Vadakkan Pattukal (Northern Ballads).
 The film will abundantly use the martial art, Kalarippayattu.

 Jayaraj calls the film his dream project.
 After completing the screenplay and conceptualising a production plan, he put a newspaper advertisement in search of producers.
 Chandramohan D. Pilai, a Qatar-based banker and an old friend of Jayaraj, replied to the ad.
 In fact, almost thirty years ago, Pillai already had a discussion with Jayaraj about producing a film, and Jayaraj was interesting in directing it.
 The deal was finalised, after which Jayaraj invited him to India for further discussions about the film's production plans, which likely requires a high budget.
 Pillai formed the production company, Chandrakala Arts in India, for producing the film with collaboration from two of his friends, though they do not wanted to credit their names in the film.
 Jayaraj himself traveled to the United States in search of technical assistance for the film.

-Jayaraj did not want to cast superstars or experienced actor for the film as he does not want to compromise his directorial freedom as star actors often demand alterations in the script to glamourise their characters.
+Jayaraj did not want to cast stars or experienced actors in the film as he does not want to compromise his directorial freedom as star actors often demand alterations in the script to glamourise their characters.
 Audition for actors was conducted in three rounds, with the first one conducted in Mumbai in October 2015, and second round in Chennai, and third in Kerala.
 Over 4500 candidates participated in the audition.
+Even though, later in 2018, Jayaraj revealed that he had approached Mohanlal for the lead role and had handed over the screenplay to him, who did not show interest.

 Despite the search for a newcomer, Bollywood actor Kunal Kapoor was selected to portray the protagonist.
 He plays the role of Chandu Chekavar, an infamous warrior in the Vadakkan Pattukal (Northern Ballads) of North Malabar region in Kerala.
 Kapoor's name was confirmed in late December 2015.
 Preparing for the role, Kunal attended a Kalaripayattu training schedule in Mumbai, who was taught by a Gurukkal from Kollam in a strict schedule which started in October 2015.
 He also underwent weight training and increased 12 kg muscle weight for the role.
 Kapoor said, it is every actors wish to play Macbeth and he had a long time wish to do an action film, so when he was offered the role he immediately signed it.
 During preparation period, apart from his martial art training, he had a regular reading workshop with Jayaraj and also learned Malayalam.
 His character was reported to have a beard and a man-bun.
 Veeram is Kapoor's debut film in Malayalam cinema.
 Most of the other characters in the film were done by newcomers from Mumbai and Kerala.